 It is a popular idea that buying from large supermarkets can be damaging to the consumer.
-Like Pollan, John Cloud examines this topic in his article, “Eating Better Than Organic”.
+Like Pollan, Cloud examines this topic in his article.
 He describes his concern for supermarkets promoting fresh food that in actuality is not truly “fresh”.
 When we buy foods from the supermarket, we are not considering the effects it has on ourselves, the community, and the world as a whole.
 The immediate price tag at the supermarket may appear to be cheaper, but the effects resulting are much more costly than local foods.
 When you buy from the supermarket, you are risking yourself to the bacteria and diseases that the produce may have accumulated while in transportation.
 Also, you are supporting the pollution and water contamination that has been caused in order to ship the product to your grocery store.
 Lastly, Pollan would agree that by consuming supermarket products over locally-grown food, you are further loosing relationships between farmers and the community.

 Brian Halweil, a known member of the Worldwatch Institute, has done notable work on the topic of food and agriculture.
 In his article, "The Argument for Local Food," he offers insight on what it means to transport food on a global scale, how buying locally can reinforce a community, the safety of local produce, and the economic role local foods have on an area.
 Throughout his article, Halweil uses facts and research by colleagues to support his project.
 The article follows the idea that, “most of the food that Americans eat travels at least 1,500 miles from farm to plate”.
 Because of advancements in technology, food is being transported across larger distances more than ever.
 Why is this significant?
 Halweil forwards food activist Herb Barbolet to study the effects that buying globally rather than locally has a community as well as the world.
-Concepts that he explores is the increased use of fossil fuels in food transportation, the need to preserve our local farmland and farmers, along with the idea that local food simply taste better.
+Concepts that he explores is the increased use of fossil fuels in food transportation, the need to preserve our local farmland and farmers, along with the idea that local food simply taste better (Halweil).
 Many consumers choose to eat locally because of this reason.
 Transporting food long-distances has safety and security risks.
 Halweil conceptualizes that many infectious bacteria and viruses can be easily carried on global produce if not handled correctly.